 Have the freshest free hiking tips sent to you each month!

-Back pain relief is something every trail dog has sought at one time or another.
+Back pain relief is something every hiker has sought at one time or another.

 Here's a typical scenario: